6 Steps to Install Synthetic Grass Over Concrete for Your Home

 3. Brush the Turf: After applying the infill, use a broom or power broom to brush the grass fibers upright.
 This step helps the infill settle uniformly and enhances the overall appearance and functionality of the grass.

-By adhering to these guidelines, you can ensure that your artificial turf installation not only looks great but also performs effectively, providing a safe and enjoyable space for all users.
+By adhering to these guidelines, you can ensure that your not only looks great but also performs effectively, providing a safe and enjoyable space for all users.

 Follow the arrows to see the steps for adding infill material.
 Each box shows what you need to do to ensure your synthetic grass is stable and safe for use.